Genar/HeroesNet/README.md

     Note: Eam stands for "Enterprise Architecture Mobile" components; that is, components that we can created as a frameworks so that they can be shared among different app's.

 **EamDomain**: Contains specific models to decouple from the Data models (used by the ViewModel's) and also the providers interfaces'.

-    Inside the Source folder there are:
+    Inside the "Project -> EamDomain -> Source" folder there are:

         -- Models: Classes that are related to the business model (like HeroDomain, which is decoupled from its conterpart in the Data layer).